-A lot of times, parents don’t quite understand why the child is still good for one second, and then suddenly yells out of control the next second.
+Often, parents don’t understand why the child is still good for one second and then suddenly yells out of control the next second.

 As the child grows up, he is slowly searching for himself, so it is entirely reasonable to have an occasional emotion, but this has been the case for a long time.
 Parents must take extra care to teach their children to release their feelings properly!